iOS 11 Is Causing Massive Battery Drain Problems - Slashdot

 I should probably locate a replacement battery while I can still obtain one.

 I had a serious battery drain issue with iOS11 on the first day installed it on my 6.
 Updated in the morning with it plugged into my laptop with a full charge.
 By 6PM, I was getting a 20% warning, when I usually have more like 65-70%.
 However, over the next couple of days, battery life went back to something closer to what it was prior to updating, maybe 5% less, but not like it was.
-Seemed better after I power cycled the phone while trying to sort out an issue with connecting to my bedside dock after the
+Seemed better after I power cycled the phone while trying to sort out an issue with connecting to my bedside dock after the update.

 My understanding is that the phone has to reindex everything almost to a MacOS upgrade.
 That kills the battery for a day or three until it's done,then things start to normalize.